Integrative Systems Pharmacology Program

 - Development of innovative preclinical assays and neurobiological measures of fundamental processes relevant to emotional and cognitive disorders.

 - Identification and testing of novel in vivo targets for therapeutic development including genomic changes, signaling and plasticity mechanisms, and neural circuitry mediating select domains of cognition and mood relevant to mental illnesses.

-- Elucidating molecular and cellular mechanisms responsible for the differential behavioral effects of acute and chronic novel drugs and drug candidates by genes, sex, age, and environment.
+- Elucidating molecular and cellular mechanisms responsible for the differential behavioral effects of acute and chronic novel drug candidates by genes, sex, age, and environment.

-- Developing genetic approaches and imaging techniques to reveal critical molecules, signaling cascades, and circuits responsible for the behavioral effects of innovative drug leads and candidates.
+- Application of genetic approaches and imaging techniques to reveal critical molecules, signaling cascades, and circuits responsible for the behavioral effects of innovative drug leads and candidates.

 Lower priority is placed on projects whose primary goal is to elucidate the mechanisms of behavioral action of approved and effective psychotherapeutic drug treatments.
-Lower priority is also placed on projects aiming to model mental illness syndromes (i.e., models “of” a mental illness).
-Rather, applicants are encouraged to address basic neurobiological questions that have relevance to domains, processes, or risks for mental illnesses from a systems level perspective.
+Lower priority is also placed on projects aiming to model mental illness syndromes or symptoms (i.e., models “of” a mental illness) as detailed in NOT-MH-19-053.

 Applicants are strongly encouraged to discuss their proposals with the Institute contact listed below prior to the submission of their application to ascertain that their proposed work is aligned with NIMH funding priorities.